Know how much tax you will pay

-If you earn money from your work or from investments, you will
+If you earn money from work or investments, you will usually pay

-usually pay tax on that money.
-Understanding how your tax is
+tax on that money.
+Understanding how your tax is calculated will

 How much tax will you pay?